On this page:

 - Safe and suitable conditions of learning and study

-In turn, McGill students are expected to behave and conduct themselves with utmost professional and honest.
+In turn, McGill students are expected to behave and conduct themselves with the utmost professionalism and honesty.

 Namely, no McGill student shall: